Dynatrace/openkit-java/docs/example.md

 After setting application version and device information, which is not mandatory, but might be useful, a `Session` can be created by invoking the `createSession` method.
-There are two `createSession` method:
+There are two `createSession` methods:
 1. Taking an IP address as string argument, which might be a valid IPv4 or IPv6 address.
 If the argument is not a valid IP address a reasonable default value is used.
 2. An overload taking no arguments.
 In this case the IP which communicates with the server is assigned